 In Egegik, the fleet caught 117,000 fish, for a cumulative harvest of 329,700.
 Escapement yesterday was 17,600.
 So far this season, 134,400 fish have escaped up the Egegik River.
 The in-river estimate is 25,000, and the total run is now 509,200.

-Egegik’s drift fleet caught about 87% of yesterday’s haul, with 365 fish per delivery.
+Egegik’s drift fleet caught about 87% of the total harvest so far this season, with 365 fish per delivery.
 The set netters caught 13%.

 Wrapping up the Bristol Bay numbers, no daily catch from Ugashik.
 The harvest there stands at 9,000.